-The Daily Herald in Chicago published an editorial yesterday that urges the Illinois Supreme Court to overturn the Illinois cap on non economic damages in medical malpractice cases.
-The article, written by the President on the Illinois Trial Lawyers Association (I guess they have not gotten the Association for Justice memo), does not cover any new ground opposing tort reform.
+The Daily Herald in Chicago published an editorial yesterday that urges the Illinois Supreme Court to overturn the Illinois cap on non-economic damages in medical malpractice cases.
+The article, written by the President on the Illinois Trial Lawyers Association (I guess they have not gotten the Association for Justice memo), does not cover any fresh ground opposing tort reform.

 In fact, it highlights the one argument in opposing tort reform that I reject: that the cap does not lower malpractice premiums.
 While I hate caps on non-economic damages, I’m sorry, I majored in economics.
 (Okay, finance, but you get the point.)
 You cannot assert medical malpractice rates are not impacted by less exposure.
 Insurance rates are a function of exposure.
-It’s the first thing an actuary is going to punch into that computer.
-The fact that rates do not immediately rise or fall after malpractice caps rise or fall does not negate this causal relationship.
+It’s the first thing an actuary will punch into that computer.
+That rates do not immediately rise or fall after malpractice caps rise or fall does not negate this causal relationship.

-All of this brings me, belatedly to my point: in the long run, you do not win the battle of public opinion by making arguments that have some facial appeal but are false under closer scrutiny.
-That some tort reform advocates believe otherwise makes sense because proponents of tort reform believe juries – which is made up of all of us – should not be entrusted with making decisions.
-But the truth is going to rise up eventually and supressing it hurts the cause in the long run.
+All of this brings me, belatedly, to my point: in the long run, you do not win the battle of public opinion by making arguments that have some facial appeal but are false under closer scrutiny.
+That some tort reform advocates believe otherwise makes sense because proponents of tort reform believe juries—which comprises all of us—should not be entrusted with decision making.
+But the truth will rise eventually and suppressing it hurts the cause in the long run.

 There is something in this universe that justifies Carlyle in saying, “No lie can live forever.”
 There is something in this universe which justifies William Cullen Bryant saying, “Truth crushed to earth will rise again.”

-I have been trying to get in this Martin Luther King, Jr. quote all year.
+I have been trying to include this Martin Luther King, Jr. quote all year.
 Never had a chance.
 But reading it over, it sounds a little too self-righteous in this context.
-When it comes to this issue and every issue addressed on the Maryland Injury Lawyer Blog on which reasonable people disagree, I’m going with Abraham Lincoln:
+For this issue and every issue addressed on the Maryland Injury Lawyer Blog on which reasonable people disagree, I’m going with Abraham Lincoln:

 Let us not pray that God is on our side but let us pray that we are on God’s side.